ochysponomi/X-Logger/README.md

-today I present to you, X-LOGGER!! 🔧🔒 what is X-logger? x-logger is a powerful tool to recover information about your victim and create ransomware
+today I present to you, X-LOGGER!! 🔧🔒 what is X-logger? x-logger is a powerful tool to recover information about your victim and create ransomware for use this tool you do start "Luncher.bat" and start "Builder.bat"

               our T.O.S
 1 - we are not responsible for your actions